Academics — What Sets Us Apart

 At Excel Charter Academy, we're able to provide our students with a seamless Y5-12 educational experience.
 After graduating from Excel Charter Academy, they can transition to Grand River Preparatory High School, also a National Heritage Academies charter school.
 Grand River Prep offers advanced placement courses, dual enrollment opportunities, an Early College Program, college advisors, electives, clubs, sports, and so much more.Learn More About Grand River Prep

 Excel Charter Academy is dedicated to developing students through accessible and rigorous instruction that empowers them to become their very best.
 We believe every student can succeed given the right balance of challenge and support, coupled with personalized instruction and experiential learning.
 Our well-rounded curriculum incorporates college-prep academics and a focus on moral character, preparing students for a lifetime of educational and personal success.
+All grades will meet for classes Monday - Friday.

 English Language Arts